 DO Research Resources

 Knowledge is power.
 Collaborate with the person experiencing emotional abuse to figure out what kind of support they might need or want.
 You might want to check out this post about the five signs of emotional abuse and even share it.
 Offer to do the leg work of making phone calls, scheduling appointments, or arranging transportation.
 If you’re stuck, try calling the National Domestic Violence Hotline at 1−800−799−7233; they can connect you to resources in your area.
 If you live in New York, visit our Hotlines page or call our 24-hour Domestic Violence Hotline at 1-800-621-HOPE(4673).
 For in-person, ongoing assistance, contact one of our Community Programs.

 DON’T Pressure or Force your Opinions or Views

-Pressuring or forcing someone who is in an emotionally abusive relationship to leave or take action may end up pushing them away.
+Pressuring or forcing someone who is in an emotionally abusive relationship to leave or take action may end up pushing them away from you.
 It might feel like you’re helping them, but it can end up further isolating them.
 While you can offer resources and be there to listen and validate, know that you can’t force change.
 Help by supporting the person who is experiencing emotional abuse to make choices that are right for them, not you.

 To learn more about emotional abuse, click here to read the five signs of emotional abuse.
 To learn more about Safe Horizon programs that may help, you can visit our Community Programs page, Hotlines page, or learn the facts about domestic violence.